Parameterized Spanning Tree Congestion: Abstract

 \begin{itemize}

 \item We resolve a natural open problem by showing that \textsc{Spanning Tree Congestion} is not FPT parameterized by treewidth (under standard assumptions).
-More strongly, we present a generic reduction which applies to (almost) any parameter of the form ``vertex-deletion distance to class $\mathcal{C}$'', thus obtaining W[1]-hardness for parameters more restricted than treewidth, including tree-depth plus feedback vertex set, or incomparable to treewidth, such as twin cover.
-Via a slight tweak of the same reduction we also show that the problem is NP-complete on graphs of modular-width $4$.
+More strongly, we present a generic reduction which applies to (almost) any parameter of the form ``vertex-deletion distance to class $\mathcal{C}$'', thus obtaining W[1]-hardness for more restricted parameters, including tree-depth plus feedback vertex number, or incomparable to treewidth, such as twin cover.
+Via a slight tweak of the same reduction we also show that the problem is NP-complete on interval graphs of modular-width $4$.

 \item Even though it is known that \textsc{Spanning Tree Congestion} remains NP-hard on instances with only one vertex of unbounded degree, it is currently open whether the problem remains hard on bounded-degree graphs.
 We resolve this question by showing NP-hardness on graphs of maximum degree $8$.